Derivatives – Credit Valuation Adjustment

 Treatment of Default Situations under Derivatives

-Unlike standard loan assets, we generally have more options to manage the credit risk in our derivatives transactions when movement in the current replacement costs or the behavior of our counterparty indicate that there is the risk that upcoming payment obligations under the transactions might not be honored.
-In these situations, we are frequently able under the relevant derivatives agreements to obtain additional collateral or to terminate and close-out the derivative transactions at short notice.
+Unlike standard loan assets, we generally have more options to manage the credit risk in our OTC derivatives when movement in the current replacement costs of the transactions and the behavior of our counterparty indicate that there is the risk that upcoming payment obligations under the transactions might not be honored.
+In these situations, we are frequently able under prevailing contracts to obtain additional collateral or terminate the transactions or the related master agreement at short notice.

-Wrong-way risk occurs when exposure to a counterparty is adversely correlated with the credit quality of that counterparty.
-In compliance with Article 291(2) and (4) CRR we, excluding Postbank, had established a monthly process to monitor several layers of wrong-way risk (specific wrong-way risk, general explicit wrong-way risk at country/industry/region levels and general implicit wrong-way risk, whereby exposures arising from transactions subject to wrong-way risk are automatically selected and presented for comment to the responsible credit officer).
-A wrong-way risk report is then sent to Credit Risk senior management on a monthly basis.
-In addition, we, excluding Postbank, utilized our established process for calibrating our own alpha factor (as defined in Article 284 (9) CRR) to estimate the overall wrong-way risk in our derivatives and securities financing transaction portfolio.
+Wrong way risk occurs when exposure to a counterparty is adversely correlated with the credit quality of that counterparty.
+In compliance with Section 224 (8) and (9) SolvV we, excluding Postbank, had established a monthly process to monitor specific wrong way risk, whereby transactions subject to wrong way risk are automatically selected and presented for comment to the responsible credit officer.
+In addition, we, excluding Postbank, utilized our established process for calibrating our own alpha factor (as defined in Section 223 (7) SolvV) to estimate the overall wrong-way risk in our derivatives and securities financing transaction portfolio.
 Postbank derivative counterparty risk is immaterial to the Group and collateral held is typically in the form of cash.